-(7-10 yr-olds may not enter in this class)
+Division B - Exhibitors 11 through 13 years old (9-10 year olds may not enter in this class)

-5521.
-Rocket designed by exhibitor: not merely a modification of an existing kit.
-Include original plans.
+5521 Rocket designed by exhibitor: not merely a modification of an existing kit.Include original plans.5538 Scale Model Rocket designed by exhibitor: not merely a modification of an existing kit.
+Include original plans and stability testing.